anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 - For VM initiated Internet bound traffic, they exit out from GWLB endpoint2 in the Services VPC post inspection, with the next hop being a NAT Gateway.
 The Terraform code does not build out environment to support this type of traffic as it is covered in the Palo document referenced ealier on.

+- Once the environment is built, further configuration is required on the Palo FW's to make it work.
+Specifically, zones are needed to create the security boundaries, as well as the GWLB endpoints be associated with the subinterfaces created on the Palo's.
+As an example, you can create two subinterfaces under the data interface, and have them associated with two different security zones.
+Each subinterface is then associated with a GWLB endpoint, which binds East-West bound traffic to one subinterface and North-South bound traffic to the other subinterface.
+This is documented under Palo's deployment guide section titled: [Manual Integration of the VM-Series with a Gateway Load Balancer](https://docs.paloaltonetworks.com/vm-series/10-1/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/vm-series-integration-with-gateway-load-balancer/integrate-the-vm-series-with-an-aws-gateway-load-balancer/associate-a-vpc-endpoint-with-a-vm-series-interface)